gonzalo123/random_serverless/README.md

 And that's all.
 Our "Hello world" lambda service with Python and Flask is up and running.
 Now We're going to create a "more complex" service.
 We're going to return a random number with random.randint function. randint requires two parameters: start, end.
 We're going to pass the end parameter to our service.
-The start value will be parametrized.
-I'll parametrize it only because I want to play with AWS's Parameter Store ([SSM](https://medium.com/@nqbao/how-to-use-aws-ssm-parameter-store-easily-in-python-94fda04fea84)).
+The start value will be parameterized.
+I'll parameterize it only because I want to play with AWS's Parameter Store ([SSM](https://medium.com/@nqbao/how-to-use-aws-ssm-parameter-store-easily-in-python-94fda04fea84)).
 It's just an excuse.

 Let's start with the service:
 ```python